Pir Muhammad Ashraf Rasool

-Pir Muhammad Ashraf Rasool is a senior Pakistani politician who is a Member of the Provincial Assembly of the Punjab, from 2008 till January 2023.
+Pir Muhammad Ashraf Rasool is a senior Pakistani politician who is a Member of the Provincial Assembly of the Punjab, from 2008 till today.

 Early life and education

 He was born on 7 April 1965 in Lahore.

 He has the degree of Master of Business Administration which he obtained in 1988 from Australia.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-164 (Sheikhupura-III) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-164 (Sheikhupura-III) in the 2002 Pakistani general election, but was unsuccessful.
 He received 18,039 votes but lost the seat to Ali Abbas, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-164 (Sheikhupura-III) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-164 (Sheikhupura-III) in the 2008 Pakistani general election.
 He received 21,888 votes and defeated Ali Abbas, a candidate of PML-Q. From 2008 to 2013, he served as Parliamentary Secretary for Forestry, Fisheries and Wildlife.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-164 (Sheikhupura-III) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-164 (Sheikhupura-III) in the 2013 Pakistani general election.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-137 (Sheikhupura-III) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-137 (Sheikhupura-III) in the 2018 Pakistani general election.

+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-138 (Sheikhupura-III) in the 2024 Pakistani general election.